haiyanghee/st-haiyang/README.md

 - workingdir
 - font2 (to see colored emojies, please install **`libxft-bgra`**, which is a fix for libxft colored emoji rendering problem.
 It is available from the [AUR](https://aur.archlinux.org/packages/libxft-bgra/))
 - externalpipe (plus copying urls and output that [Luke](https://github.com/LukeSmithxyz/st) made with [video](https://www.youtube.com/watch?v=5E9bO5ZURcs&ab_channel=LukeSmith))
+- xresources (allows customization of st parameters on the fly with xresources)

 # TODO